mikdiet/static_docs/README.md

 ### Import

-Task for import pages to database is `rake static_pages:import`.
+Task for import pages to database is `rake static_docs:import`.
 Use `namespace=xxx` or `namespaces=xxx,yyy` to point what namespace to import.
 Use keyword `root` to point on root namespace.